apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Determine the appropriate version of the backup tool image from ComponentDefinition.
-Each name can represent an exact name, a name prefix, or a regular expression pattern.</p>
+Each name in the list can represent an exact name, a name prefix, or a regular expression pattern.</p>
 <p>For example:</p>
 <ul>
 <li>&ldquo;mysql-8.0.30-v1alpha1&rdquo;: Matches the exact name &ldquo;mysql-8.0.30-v1alpha1&rdquo;</li>